liferay-search/liferay-docs/en/user/articles/01-the-liferay-distinction/02-whats-new-72.markdown

 Front-end toolkits allow developers to create an application using their favorite JavaScript framework.
-The toolkit resolves any conflicting JavaScript packages and bundles the application properly to deploy it into @product@ seamlessly.
+The toolkit resolves any conflicting JavaScript packages and bundles the application properly to deploy it into @sharepoint@ seamlessly.

 #### Struts Removed

-Though @product@ never used a version of Struts with security vulnerabilities, the Struts library has been removed, and it is no longer a part of the product.
+Though @sharepoint@ never used a version of Struts with security vulnerabilities, the Struts library has been removed, and it is no longer a part of the sharepoint.

 ## What's Next